 Best of the Western Arctic: Canada and Greenland

-• Search for iconic arctic wildlife, such as polar bears, muskoxen, walrus and whales • Explore Canadian wildlife sanctuaries and the Ilulissat Icefjord, a UNESCO World Heritage Site • Visit traditional settlements and meet Inuit and Greenlandic locals • Cruise in a Zodiac to explore icebergs, glaciers, fjords and more Immerse yourself in the icy realm of the Arctic with optional kayaking adventures
+Highlights Include: • Search for iconic arctic wildlife, such as polar bears, muskoxen, walrus and whales • Explore Canadian wildlife sanctuaries and the Ilulissat Icefjord, a UNESCO World Heritage Site • Visit traditional settlements and meet Inuit and Greenlandic locals • Cruise in a Zodiac to explore icebergs, glaciers, fjords • Immerse yourself in the icy realm of the Arctic with optional kayaking adventures

-Day 1: Arrive in Rykjavik, Iceland Your arctic expedition begins in Reykjavik.
-Explore Iceland's capital city on your own before spending the night at your included hotel.
+Day 1: Arrive in in Toronto Your arctic expedition begins!
+Explore the city on your own before spending the night at your included hotel.

-Day 2: Embarkation Day in Kangerlussuaq, Greenland In the morning, the group will transfer to the airport and board our private charter flight to Kangerlussuaq, a small town at the eastern head of Sondre Stromfjord, one of the longest fjords in the world.
+Day 2: Toronto > Kangerlussuaq In the morning, the group will transfer to the airport and board our private charter flight to Kangerlussuaq, a small town at the eastern head of Sondre Stromfjord, one of the longest fjords in the world.
 After embarking your ship in the afternoon, enjoy time out on deck, taking in your new surroundings as you set sail on your arctic expedition.

 Day 3: At Sea As we cruise across the Davis Strait, your Expedition Team will prepare you for the adventures that await.
 Learn about the storied history and politics of the Arctic, its fascinating wildlife, geology, ecology and climate, and the incredible sights you will soon explore.
 Staff will also keep a lookout for seabirds soaring above your ship, as well as whales that frequent the waters here.

-Day 4 to Day 6: Exploring Baffin Island, Canada Baffin Island is the fifth-largest island in the world, it was named for English navigator William Baffin, who ventured to the area in the early 17th century in search of the fabled Northwest Passage.
+Days 4 - 6: Baffin Island Baffin Island is the fifth-largest island in the world, it was named for English navigator William Baffin, who ventured to the area in the early 17th century in search of the fabled Northwest Passage.
 Your days sailing along the island's eastern coast will be guided by weather and ice conditions, with each day and each landing presenting new adventures.
 Some of our favorite destinations include Qikiqtarjuaq, Isabella Bay and Sam Ford Fjord.
 Towering mountains, deep fjords, colorful tundra, and Inuit settlements await!

 Day 7: At Sea As our ship sails farther north, take in a presentation by our on-board experts, sip an icy cocktail in the bar, watch a movie or join your Expedition Team on the bridge as they scan for wildlife - there is no shortage of activities while at sea.